bcc-code/developer.bcc.no/docs/privacy-policy.md

 This data may be analysed by humans and/or machines for security, troubleshooting or auditing purposes.
 Aggregated data may be used to better understand how systems are being used by administrators.

-### 3.3 IT SOFTWARE DEVELOPMENT AND SUPPORT ACTIVITIES
+### 3.3 IT Software Development and Support Activities

 #### 3.3.2 Provide necessary access to systems and resources